afni/afni/doc/afni_sphinx/programs/3dTcorr1D_sphx.rst

     * The output dataset is functional bucket type, with one sub-brick per column of the input y1D file.
     * No detrending, blurring, or other pre-processing options are available;
-       if you want these things, see 3dDetrend or 3dBandpass or 3dcalc.
+       if you want these things, see 3dDetrend or 3dTproject or 3dcalc.
        [In other words, this program presumes you know what you are doing!]
     * Also see 3dTcorrelate to do voxel-by-voxel correlation of TWO 3D+time datasets' time series, with similar options.
+    * You can extract the time series from a single voxel with given spatial indexes using 3dmaskave, and then run it with 3dTcorr1D:
+        3dmaskave -quiet -ibox 40 30 20 epi_r1+orig > r1_40_30_20.1D
+        3dTcorr1D -pearson -Fisher -prefix c_40_30_20 epi_r1+orig r1_40_30_20.1D
     * http://en.wikipedia.org/wiki/Correlation
     * http://en.wikipedia.org/wiki/Pearson_product-moment_correlation_coefficient
     * http://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient